CANTUS-Project/pysolr-q-tor/README.rst

 ``pysolr-tornado`` is a version of ``pysolr`` modified to use Tornado.
 At the moment, it supports the same functionality as ``pysolr`` with one exception: the Solr.extract() method.
 That means you cannot yet add binary-format documents.
+Versions are based on the upstream release with the same number.
+Not quite ready for production use yet, but you can help us get there!
+Please report any issues you find.

 ``pysolr`` is a lightweight Python wrapper for `Apache Solr`_.
 It provides an interface that queries the server and returns results based on the query.
 Originally written by Daniel Lindsley.